 The Company assesses on a forward-looking basis the expected credit losses associated with its trade and other receivables.
 The impairment methodology applied depends on whether there has been a significant increase in credit risk.
 The Company applies the simplified approach permitted by IFRS 9, which requires expected lifetime losses to be recognised from initial recognition of the receivables.
+Further, with respect to the amount due from related parties, the Company applies the full three stage approval taking into consideration whether there has been a significant increase in credit risk.
 In addition, with respect to its bank balances, the amounts are deposited with reputable banks with low credit risk.

-During the year ended 31 March 2023, in the opinion of the Company's management, a provision of BD18,916 is required for impaired trade and other receivables (2022: BD20,600).
-Bank balances are not impaired as at 31 March 2023 (2022: BD Nil)
+During the year ended 31 March 2024, in the opinion of the Company's management, No allowance is required against trade and other receivables (2023: BD18,916).
+Bank balances are not impaired as at 31 March 2024 (2023: BDNil).